Driving smarter asset management

 Tracking asset condition over its life cycle

 Introducing sensors takes tracking to another level, allowing the software to log information about the physical state of assets and predict when maintenance, repair, or replacement may be needed.
-For instance, wireless sensors installed on motors, engines, door mechanisms, or other machinery can measure vibration, temperature, and pressure, alerting operators when changes are detected and adjusting life cycle expectations based on real-world wear-and-tear.
+For instance, wireless sensors installed on motors, engines, door mechanisms, or other machinery can measure vibration, temperature, and pressure.
+In addition, they alert operators when changes are detected and adjust life cycle expectations based on real-world wear-and-tear.
 In theory, this could reduce equipment breakdowns to zero.